 Shaping the forecasts of the future

-We’re researching how best to communicate weather forecasts in the future.
+Researching how best to communicate future weather forecasts.

 Snow or no?

-With snow on the cards, we're asking everybody to tweet a description of the weather in three words followed by their nearest town, using the hashtag #3wordweather.
+With snow on the cards, we asked everybody to tweet a description of the weather in three words followed by their nearest town, using the hashtag #3wordweather.

 - Add your words